 Q. How many Training Contracts do you offer?

-A. We look to recruit a minimum of 1 trainee each year.
+A. We look to recruit a minimum of one trainee solicitor each year.

 Q. When is the deadline for applying for a Training Contract?

-A. The deadline is 31st March for 2018 applications and thereafter 31st December each year.
+A. The deadline is 31st March for 2018 applications and 31st December each year thereafter.

 Q. Where will I be based during my Training Contract?

 A. Our trainees will be expected to do a seat in each of our branch offices, namely Bawtry, Retford and Ollerton.

 Q. Can I apply for a Training Contract if I haven’t studied law at University?